vJoeyz/attributes/.changeset/gorgeous-cars-clap.md

 '@finsweet/attributes-component': minor
 ---

-improvement: wait until an external component's CSS has fully loaded before appening that component to the DOM.
+enhancement: wait until an external component's CSS has fully loaded before appending that component to the DOM.
 This avoids flashing the raw HTML without styles in slow connections.